You have had a transurethral resection (TUR) of the bladder.

 may have a small tube called a catheter in your urethra to help

-stop bleeding and to prevent blockage of the urethra.
-When the bleeding has
+prevent blockage of the urethra.
+When the bleeding from surgery has

 stopped, the tube is removed.
 You may need to stay in the hospital 1